aliaformo/arrays-objects-practice-udacity/README.md

     Hints:

-    - To calculate a random number in JS we can use
+    - To calculate a random number in JS we can use:
         - Math.floor(Math.random()*howManyNums)
             - Math.floor(num) rounds a number down to the nearest integer.
-            - Math.random() returns a random number between 0 (inclusive) and 1 (exclusive)
+            - Math.random() returns a random number between 0 (inclusive) and 1 (exclusive).

 2. Random Restaurant Generator - Advanced